Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 Jenkins will need to be installed on the remote server only.
 Installation instructions for Jenkins can be found [here](http://jenkins-ci.org/).
 Check the right side of the page for your operating system.
 I chose CentOS 6.3 for my Jenkins server.

-After installtion, be sure your service starts on boot and your firewall configuration has port 8080 open.
+After installation, be sure your service starts on boot and your firewall configuration has port 8080 open.

 #### Security